Terminou/Puzzle-Game/README.md

 # Puzzle-Game
-This is a puzzle game coding for the purpose of learning C programming syntax 3 years ago.
+This is puzzle game is coded for the purpose of learning C programming syntax 3 years ago.
 (When I am beginner with C.)

 A sample run is shown below.